Top 50 highest-grossing movies of all time

 We’re well and truly into “How in god’s name did this gross more than a billion dollars?” territory.
 Alice in Wonderland isn’t just naff: it’s outright bad, with the sole strength of Johnny Depp’s Mad Hatter and the excitement of his reunion with Tim Burton hooking people in.

-Somehow, it not only crossed over the billion-dollar mark, but Disney greenlit a sequel: Alice Through the Looking Glass, which landed at 28% on Rotten Tomatoes and didn’t even crack $300 million worldwide.
+Somehow, it not only crossed the billion-dollar mark, but Disney greenlit a sequel – Alice Through the Looking Glass – which landed at 28% on Rotten Tomatoes and didn’t even crack $300 million worldwide.
 Delayed justice.

 Star Wars may not be the biggest pop culture property on the planet anymore, but in the lead-up to the release of The Phantom Menace, there was no doubt about its success.
 All it took was an ingeniously simple poster: a young Anakin, with his shadow resembling the cowl of his later Sith Lord.

 It’s not a bad movie – it has pod-racing and Duel of the Fates, so it gets a pass on all of its flaws – and it caught fire at the box office, grossing $1.027 billion.
-The franchise wouldn’t see this level of financial success until more than 10 years later.
+A re-release of the Star Wars movie did wonders in May 2024, and helped The Phantom Menace climb this list.

 Disney’s Pirates of the Caribbean franchise has always been chasing the high of Curse of the Black Pearl.
 While Gore Verbinski’s two sequels had their swashbuckling charm, On Stranger Tides is brutally boring, even with Johnny Depp’s Captain Jack at the helm.